CaptCardoso/CaptCardoso/README.md

 ---
 ### About me

-**Data Scientist** and former Helicopter Pilot.
-Born in Nigeria and now lives in the US.
-I have a Bachelors degree in Electrical Engineering from the Univeristy of Lagos, Nigeria.
+**Data Engineer** and former Helicopter Pilot.
+Born in Nigeria but now resides in Maryland, US.
+I have a Bachelors degree in Electrical Engineering from the Univeristy of Lagos and I am currently pursuing a Masters degree in Computer Science from Arizona State University.
-Currently a **Data Science Fellow at General Assembly.**

 I am passionate about creating innovative technologies that will be used to improve quality of life.
 I am looking for a opportunities to work with in a team passionate about this.
-I am also open to contributing my data science skill into open source projects and charity work
+I am also open to contributing my software and data engineering skill into open source projects and charity work

 ---
 ### Projects